digitallawyer/openlegaldictionary/_definitions/religion.md

 ---
 title: Religion
 permalink: "/definitions/religion.html"
-body: As used ln constitutional provisions forblddlng the “establlshment of religion," the term means a partlcular system of faith and worship recognized and practised by a particular church, sect, or deuom-ination.
+body: As used in constitutional provisions forblddlng the “establlshment of religion," the term means a partlcular system of faith and worship recognized and practised by a particular church, sect, or deuom-ination.
 See Reynolds v.
 U. S., 98 U. S.
   149